-The Working Group developed a logic or conceptual model to show the target audience how indicators fit into the formulation, monitoring, and evaluation of demand reduction strategies, policies, and programs.
-This logic model framework is the basis of the approach the Working Group felt would best address many of the components of a demand reduction approach and would guide the issues and questions that would be raised throughout the meeting.
-As designed, the information framework could serve as a planning tool that links information, science, strategies, policies, and programs, to ultimate outcomes.
-The design of the logic framework as the foundation for the demand reduction information framework was viewed as a significant contribution by the Working Group to the selection of essential indicators.
+One highly significant development over the course of the process was the formulation by the Working Group of a logic or conceptual model to show the target audience how indicators fit into the formulation, monitoring, and evaluation of demand reduction strategies, policies, and programs.
+This logic model framework is the basis of the approach the Working Group decided would best address many of the components of a demand reduction approach and should guide the issues and questions that would be raised throughout the meeting and in subsequent discussions with the Demand Reduction Expert Group.
+As designed, the logic model developed as the foundation of the information framework would become a planning tool that links information, science, strategies, policies, and programs, to ultimate outcomes.
+Ultimate outcomes, of course, are the end states desired by a country or community resulting from the actions of evidence-based programs that the demand reduction strategy, policy, and program seek to achieve.
+They are normative expectations that define what ought to be the most desirable state of affairs resulting from the action of strategies, policies, and program working in unison to mitigate drug use and its damaging consequences.